JasonMan34/node-package-resolution/README.md

-This branch showcases that `"type": "module"` packages in node can import CJS packages
+This branch tries to use a dynamic import to solve the CJS<-ESM problem